usc-isi-i2/t2wml/docs/grammar.md

 These can be broadly split into boolean functions, string modifiers, and other.

 Functions can be nested.
-It is possible, for example, to write `contains((upper(value[A:B, 2:3])),”TA”)`, a case-insensitive way to check if the string “ta”, “tA”, etc is present in each cell in the range.
+It is possible, for example, to write `contains((upper_case(value[A:B, 2:3])),”TA”)`, a case-insensitive way to check if the string “ta”, “tA”, etc is present in each cell in the range.

 Not every nesting order makes sense.
-`upper(contains(value[A:B, 2:3], “TA”))` would return a string, “FALSE” or “TRUE” (even worse, the string “FALSE” evaluates to True in boolean checks…)
+`upper_case(contains(value[A:B, 2:3], “TA”))` would return a string, “FALSE” or “TRUE” (even worse, the string “FALSE” evaluates to True in boolean checks…)

 #### Boolean expressions and equations